-Sobhan Mohmand, Career Expert
+Sobhan Mohmand, Career Expert 29 March 2023

 Over the years, applicants have written different things as the headings of their CVs.
-Some are good, some bad and others are just plain ugly!
+Some are good, some bad and others are just ugly!

-Let’s face it; your CV probably does not contain top secret or highly sensitive information about artificial intelligence projects or the Pentagon’s secret UFO programs.
+Let’s face it; your CV probably does not contain top-secret or highly sensitive information about artificial intelligence projects or the Pentagon’s secret UFO programs.

 It should be assumed that employers treat everyone’s personal details with the utmost care, regardless of whether the documents are labelled “confidential” or not.